realA10001986/Remote/README.md

 The Remote can, if so configured, control Fake-Power of a wirelessly connected Time Circuits Display.

-By holding O.O when Fake-Power on the Remote is off, the Remote takes over control of Fake-Power on the TCD.
-The same can be achieved by entering 7096 on the TCD keypad.
+By holding _O.O_ when Fake-Power on the Remote is off, the Remote takes over control of Fake-Power on the TCD.
+The same can be achieved by entering ```7096``` on the TCD keypad.

 From now on, whenever you flip the Fake-Power switch on the Remote, the TCD will follow.

-To release Fake-Power control, hold RESET when Fake-Power on the Remote is off.
+To release Fake-Power control, hold _RESET_ when Fake-Power on the Remote is off.

-If the option "Fake-Power controls TCD Fake-Power" is checked in the Config Portal, the Remote will take over Fake-Power control from the TCD at its startup, ie there is no need to initially press O.O.
+If the option "Fake-Power controls TCD Fake-Power" is checked in the Config Portal, the Remote will take over Fake-Power control from the TCD at its startup, ie there is no need to initially press _O.O_.

 Remarks:
-- Buttons O.O/RESET need to configured for this function, see [here](#-holding-ooreset-when-fake-power-off).
+- Buttons _O.O_/_RESET_ need to configured for this function, see [here](#-holding-ooreset-when-fake-power-off).
 - The Remote has the highest Fake-Power priority.
 The TCD's TFC switch and Fake-Power control through HA/MQTT have lower priority; state changes are tracked but do not become effective until the Remote releases Fake-Power control.

 ## Home Assistant / MQTT